makersacademy/learn_coding_workshops/git_started_with_git/instructions.md

 - **touch name-of-file** - Make a new file
 - **cd ./other-directory** - Change directory into the one you want by providing the path to that directory
 - **cd ..** - Go out one level from your current directory (remember the space between cd and ..)
+- **pwd** - Print Working Directory shows the path to the directory you are currently in

 ## Creating a Repl
 We will now show you how to create a new repl!